UChicagoWebDev/exercise_3/README.md

 ### Rubric

 One point each for:
-- Correctly retrieves a single post or comment from the the database with SELECT
+- Replace `<yourname>` with your name in the index, post, and comment pages
-- Uses one query with a JOIN to fetch a post and any of its comments for the leave_comment page.
+- Uses one SELECT query with a JOIN to fetch a post and any of its comments for the leave_comment page.
-- Uses no more than two queries to fetch all the posts and all their comments for the main page.
+- Uses no more than two queries to fetch all the posts and all their comments for the main page each time it is loaded.
 (It's possible to do this in one query, though it does make looping over the results more complicated).
 - Server-side rendering: Correctly builds main page from fetched data: loops to write Post and Comment divs.
 Displays newest Posts at the top, and Comments in chronological order, oldest at the top and newest at the bottom.